jpgoreczky/HillCipher/README.md

 3	5
 ```

 - __Plaintext File__: The plaintext file should contain the plaintext to be encrypted.
-It can included character's supported by Java's 'Scanner' class.
+It can included character's supported by Java's `Scanner` class.
 For example:
 ```plaintext
 "Not only is the Universe stranger than we think, it is stranger than we can think." ~ Werner Heisenberg
 ```